Arthurina-code/Javawb_backend/README.md

-# Project Name: Novel Platform
+# Online Book Reading Web-frondend

 ## Project Overview
 This is a comprehensive backend system for a novel platform designed for writers, readers, and platform administrators.
 The system offers a variety of features, including novel management, user management, and commenting and feedback systems.
 It also supports advanced search and recommendation features using both the database and Elasticsearch.